dnlbowers/jobs-a-gooden/AGILE.md

 My first sprint was short; I intended to get more familiar with JIRA and get the initial app set up and deployed.
 * I set a time limit from 23:40 on 04/02 until 02:00 05/02.
 * There were five tasks, each with one story point.
-* During the last sprint stage, I  had some issues with getting the app to display via Heroku and realized I had underestimated the story points on this task.
+* During the last sprint stage, I  had some issues getting the app to display via Heroku and realized I had underestimated the story points on this task.
 *I finished the sprint ahead of time at 01:40 05/02
 ![First sprint screenshot](docs/agile/sprint-screenshots/sprint1-initial-deployment.JPG)